port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

     "method": "POST",
     "headers": {},
     "body": {
       "text": "hello from Port :slightly_smiling_face:, {.trigger.by.user.email} from your organization has requested for access to a database.
-The reason{.payload.properties.reason}"
+The reason {.payload.properties.reason}"
       }
   },
   "requiredApproval": {